mishal23/Image-Quotes/README.md

 ### Features to be Implemented
 - ~Show image on page load and not after pressing the ```New Quote``` button.~
-- Add a Share on Facebook & Twitter button
+- ~Add a Share on Facebook & Twitter button.~
+- Make the buttons in one line, and make it mobile-friendly.
 - Add a Quote of the Day text which works on API and changes the Quote after every 24 hours.

 ### Contribution